Matheuskempa/matheuskempa.github.io/_posts/2024-05-08-Oracle APEX.md

 *Observation:* I really enjoyed writting on *Quick SQL*, it sort of a new way of writting fast SQL statements.
 It works just like a code generator SQL, and in my opinion it's a very good PL/SQL engine.

+**App Builder**

+There is multiple concepts inside App builder.

+* Apex Application

+Is a collection of pages linked together usgin navigation menus, tabs, buttons and hiperlinks.
+Basically a HTML interface that exists on top of database objects such as tables and procedures.

+* Application Page

+Every application consists of one or more pages and a page is the basic building block of an application.
+In order to view a rendered version of your application, is necessary to submit it to Oracle Apex engine.

+* Application User interface
+* Sessions State
+* Page Processing and Page Rendering
+* Application URL Syntax